nesl/Acuity/README.md

 ## Verifying HARK Installation

 In a terminal, run `hark_designer`.
 This will open up a Firefox or Chrome page that loads the HARK Designer.
 Under *File*, browse to the *HARK_Files* directory in the github and load all the .n network files.
 Open up *AudioProcess.n* and verify that the system is loaded.
 Also, under the *GHDSS* node, ensure that the A_MATRIX points to the downloaded A_MATRIX.zip files in the repository.
 Note that this matrix is simply for testing purposes, and you must create your own A_MATRIX for a given room configuration.
 More information can be found when searching about HARK TF File Generation using TSP.
 Click through all the nodes and modify any file paths.

+When running the AudioProcess process along with the LiDAR pipeline, we will be able to extract directional audio in real time with localization information provided by the LiDAR subtraction pipeline.